-The Alumni Awards For Choreography, started by Barbara Lappano, WCU dance faculty from 1970 -2004 and founder of Dance Production Workshop, honors current University Dance Company students for their excellence in choreography.
+The Dance Alumni Chapter, started by Barbara Lappano, WCU dance faculty from 1970 -2004 and founder of Dance Production Workshop, honors current University Dance Company students for their excellence in choreography.
 Recipients receive an award stipend.
 The fall awardee is invited to perform their work in the Winter Alumni Dance Festival.
 Contact Gretchen Studlien-Webb for more information.

 You can view a list of recent Scholarship and Award Winners on our Department News page.